RUC-NLPIR/FlashRAG/README.md

 </h4>

 FlashRAG is a Python toolkit for the reproduction and development of Retrieval Augmented Generation (RAG) research.
-Our toolkit includes 36 pre-processed benchmark RAG datasets and 17 state-of-the-art RAG algorithms.
+Our toolkit includes 36 pre-processed benchmark RAG datasets and **23 state-of-the-art RAG algorithms**, including **7 reasoning-based methods** that combine reasoning ability with retrieval.

 <p align="center">
 <img src="asset/framework.jpg">